XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data Length: 1 byte - N

-Data: N bytes - Application runtime parameters, see 4.1-Runtime Parameters
+Data: N bytes - Application runtime parameters, see Section 4.1

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns